 Tim Jones, the leader and spokesperson of B.C.'s North Shore Rescue, died Sunday January 20 after collapsing on a trail while coming down from a rescue cabin on Mount Seymour.
 Read more

 Stretched to its limits by the combination of an increasing number of outdoor adventurers and shrinking budgets, the SAR system relies to a massive extent on volunteers.
-Their skill and daring are impressive, but they’re putting their life on the line with every call - and sacrificing work and family commitments, all without pay.
+Their skill and daring are impressive, but they’re putting their lives on the line with every call and sacrificing work and family commitments, all without pay.